akinyiliz/FilmFlix/README.md

    yarn install
    ```

-3. Create a `.env` file in the root directory and add your TMDb API key:
+3. Create a `.env.local` file in the root directory and add your TMDb API key:

    ```bash
    NEXT_PUBLIC_TMDB_API_KEY=your_tmdb_api_key